matthewhand/openwebui-docs/docs/tutorials/tips/contributing-tutorial.md

 6. **Browse to Your Forked Copy**

-   - Visit `https://<your-github-username>.github.io/` to view your forked documentation.
+   - Visit `https://<your-github-username>.github.io/docs` to view your forked documentation.

 7. **Draft Your Changes**

    - In your forked repository, navigate to the appropriate directory (e.g., `docs/tutorial/`).
    - Create a new markdown file for your tutorial or edit existing ones.
-   - Ensure that your tutorial includes the `<TutorialBanner />` tag at the appropriate location to display the important notice.
+   - Ensure that your tutorial includes the unsupported warning banner.

 8. **Submit a Pull Request**